-- Station Square: Whilst this is designated as a longer-term development site, primarily being occupied by a new rail station building it will also form part of the public realm that will define the arrival into Stevenage.
+Station Square: Whilst this is designated as a longer-term development site, primarily being occupied by a new rail station building it will also form part of the public realm that will define the arrival into Stevenage.
 Until such time that the rail station is built the site will perform an important role in being the arrival and departure space for Stevenage.
-As such this should be a well-designed space that will be of high quality and act as an extension of the regeneration of the town centre.
-The design of the space will need to be designed so that it can accommodate a new rail station building or entrance in part of the space.
-The design of the space is also a perfect opportunity to support 'Meanwhile Uses' that can evolve and change over time.
-This could also play a role in supporting SBC's Arts and Cultural Strategy. - Central (phase 2): this is a longer-term development option that will frame the new public space after a potential new station building is constructed [it would be built largely on the area occupied by the existing rail station].
-As such it will have intensive mixed-use, including a vibrant ground floor with retail, café's and other active uses.
-Above this office uses would successfully capitalise on the highly accessible location.
-As it is located to the north of the public square, a landmark or feature tower would be appropriate.
+As such this should be a well designed space that will be of high quality and act as an extension of the regeneration of the town centre.
+The design of the space will need to be designed so that it can accommodate a new [rail station] building in part of the space.
+The design of the space is also a perfect opportunity to support Meanwhile uses that can evolve and change over time.
+This could also play a role in supporting SBC's Arts and Cultural Strategy.